vplataa/vplataa/README.md

 - 👀 I’m interested in ... learning new things.
 - 🌱 I’m currently learning ... programming.

-Hello!
+-Hello!
-I love the color pink and cute things!
+-I love the color pink and cute things!